-Current laws: 1956 (civil code), 1992 (work injuries and occupational diseases), 2001 (pension insurance), and 2002 (health insurance).
+Current laws: 1956 (civil code), 1999 (work injuries and occupational diseases) with amendments; 2001 (pension insurance) with 2002 to 2006 amendments; 2002 (health insurance) with 2004 to 2008 amendments; and 2002 (obligations), with 2003 and 2004 amendments.

 Type of program: Social insurance system.
 (There is no specific program for work injuries and occupational diseases.
 Cash and medical benefits are provided through the Sickness and Maternity and Old Age, Disability, and Survivor programs, above.
 Under the civil code, additional benefits are provided by employers.)